-Truck accidents have some of the most severe consequences in all of Georgia, including Austell.
-Since semi trucks are so huge, injuries from truck accidents can be particularly extreme, causing painful injuries that require months or even years of recovery—and sometimes even permanent disability or death.
-But no matter the degree of your injuries and other damages from a truck accident, you are entitled to recover money for what you suffered.
-It’s time to contact an Austell truck accident lawyer right away.
+Truck accidents have some of the most severe consequences in Georgia.
+Since semi-trucks are so huge, damage from truck accidents can be particularly extreme, causing painful injuries that require months or even years of recovery and sometimes even permanent disability or death.

 What Are the Most Common Types of Truck Accidents?

 There are a number of ways a truck accident can occur that doesn’t happen with other vehicles on the road.
-Because trucks are so big, there’s more of them to collide with other objects on Austell roads.
+Because 18-wheelers are so large, there’s more of them to collide with other objects on Austell roads.
 Plus, they tend to have big blind spots that can make it easy for small vehicles like cars to ride in a hazardous location.

-Here are some of the most common types of accidents that involve trucks:
+Some of the most common types of accidents that involve trucks are:

-If the truck driver loses control of his or her truck, the vehicle can slide, tip, and start to roll over onto its side.
+If the truck driver loses control of his or her vehicle, the truck or its cargo can slide, tip, and start to roll over onto its side.
 If other motorists are on the road, it can easily be hazardous, even deadly, for them as the truck falls.

 A jackknife can occur if the truck driver brakes hard and fast, causing the truck’s trailer to skid outward and form a 90-degree angle with the truck’s cab.
 This can collide with or trap other vehicles nearby on the road.

-The squeeze play is another term for “swinging turn” accidents.
 When a large truck is going to make a right turn, the driver has to swing left first to get enough room.
-Other motorists may see this and assume the truck driver is turning left or moving to the left lane, instead of going right.
-If they try to pass the truck driver on the right, the other motorist can collide with or get “squeezed” in between the truck and the side of the road.
+If other motorists try to pass the truck driver on the right, they can collide with or get “squeezed” in between the truck and the side of the road.
 Many car accidents with trucks have resulted from squeeze play, and it’s an extremely dangerous type of collision.

 If the truck driver or truck maintenance company fails to properly check and maintain the truck’s tires, a blowout can happen after many hours on the road.
 This can lead the truck to swerve suddenly and hit others on the road.